BibliothecaDAO/master-scroll-v3/pages/adventurers/loot-fountains.md

----
-sidebar_position: 3
-title: Loot Fountains
----

 # Inflation: Loot Fountains

-💡 Layer 1 = Data Layer
+`💡 Layer 1 = Persistence data layer`

-💡 Layer 2 = Computation
+`💡 Layer 2 = Computation`

-For Loot to realize its potential as a high-value game asset it needs to be more dynamic and available to more people.
-We have taken the approach of an inflationary distillation contract which splits each Loot bag into its individual items.
-Each item is then available on StarkNet to trade and play with.
-Balance this contract with controlled inflation mechanics and we can open Loot to the next 100k players.
+To make Loot a valuable game asset, it needs to be dynamic and accessible to more players.
+The strategy is to use an inflationary distillation contract that breaks down each Loot bag into individual items, which can then be traded and used on StarkNet.
+Controlled inflation will help balance the contract and allow for the next 100k players to access Loot.

-### Controlled inflation is good
+### Controlled inflation

 Inflation is a natural phenomenon in the world as more energy is injected into ecosystems.
 Loot is no different.
 There are 8,000 Loot bags with a total of 64,000 items.